 - It supports the sharing of good practice.

 - It was identified as the most essential tool by nurses* if they were to look at improving patient safety, quality and value in their organisations, by looking at the clinical supplies they buy.

 *Source: Nursing Times survey December 2014.

 Empowering our nursing teams on the real differences they can make regarding purchasing and the potential it has to drive efficiencies, savings and improved patient safety is paramount, which the Traffic Light Support System does in a simple and engaging way.Mandie Sunderland, Chief Nurse

 Nottingham University Hospitals NHS Trust

 - See our Downloads ▼ section to download your user guide to help you get the right people on board at your trust, develop a plan of action and make it happen.

-- Order your FREE Traffic light support system posters, stickers and badges today using the form below.
+- See our Useful Links 🔗 section to order your FREE Traffic light support system posters, stickers and badges today using the form below.